khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 </div>
 <br>

 Connection settings depend on each system.
+Examples of Connection settings are:
++ Connection type
++ Login
++ Password
++ Host
++ Port
++ Check server certificate

-Examples of Connection settings are: Connection type, Login, Password, Host, Port, Check server certificate, etc. For specific details on different systems please refer to the online help.
+> For specific details on different systems please refer to the online help.
 The default values must be changed according to the settings used in the installation.

 Press _Apply_ button to confirm settings.

 #### System status icons